frederic-perez/AmE-dictionary/dictionary.md

 __contend__ _v_
 __content__
 __contention__ :eight: Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ :es: contienda _A contention disputed by independent experts._
-__contentious__
-__contentious__ _adj_ :three: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight.
+__contentious__ _adj_ :five: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight.
 __contiguous > the contiguous U.S.__
 __continence__
 __contingencies__